spautz/react-hibernate/packages/react-router-hibernate/README.md

 # React-Router-Hibernate

-**This package is in active development.
-Things will change rapidly, and it is not yet production-ready.
-Feedback is welcome.**

-A react-router Switch which can leave inactive routes mounted-but-inactive until you navigate back.
+A React Router `<Switch>` which can leave inactive routes mounted-but-inactive until you navigate back.

 Part of [React Hibernate](https://github.com/spautz/react-hibernate)